ubahnverleih/WoBike/Jump.md

 Cool, Burp is now waiting for your traffic.

 ### Burp Suite Proxy on Android
-Ofcourse we need to tell Android to reroute all traffic to the proxy.
+Of course we need to tell Android to reroute all traffic to the proxy.
 To do so, open the Settings on Android, go to Wi-Fi and long-press on the Wi-Fi network you are connected to.
 A dialog will pop up.
 Chose Edit Network.
 Scroll down and you will see the proxy settings (which are set to none).
 Change this to manual.
-Now you can add you computers IP and the proxy's port to the respective field.
+Now you can add your computers IP and the proxy's port to the respective field.
 Apply these changes.
 Now, all HTTP traffic is proxy'd through Burp, but HTTPS not yet.